Errorcrafter/Errorcrafter/README.md

 - [DezApical](https://replit.com/@ashsley654321) - discord.js bot maker. yes its replit he doesnt use github apparently
 - [Hyperium06](https://github.com/hy-6) - cool solarutils owner guy
 - [KoljanGaming](https://github.com/KoljanGaming) - koljan gaming
-- [AcaiBerii](https://github.com/AcaiBerii) - only based pay2pixel skyblock player. made bakdooro, zing clicker, mcsnipe and some other stuff that was cool but i forgot
+- [AcaiBerii](https://github.com/AcaiBerii) - only based pay2pixel player. made bakdooro, zing clicker, mcsnipe and some other stuff that was cool but i forgot with the r very funny 💀☠️
 - if you are cool and want to be here open pull request

 # talk to me